zeek/spicy-course/src/zeek_forwarding_data.md

 By using the `&chunked` attribute on the `bytes` its field hook is invoked soon as a chunk of data arrives, even if the full data is not yet available.
-The caveat is that only the final chunk will be stored parsing is done.
+The caveat is that only the final chunk will be stored once parsing is done.
 This is fine since we usually do not store the data.

 The protocol for passing data is: